 When November rolls around, you can rest easy knowing all that’s left to do is the wrapping.

 You don't have to pay a fortune or even leave the house to switch up your routine.
 You can find plenty of fun, affordable entertainment under your own roof.
-Give something new a chance and see how it goes.
-At the very least you'll have something to laugh about at happy hour or the next family dinner.
+There are so many great Christmas ideas here for the next holiday season.